-The lights will dim when the show is ready to start and the actors will come on the stage.

-The lights will dim when the show is ready to start, and the actors will come on to the stage.
+When the show is ready to start, the lights will dim and the actors will come out onto the stage.

 The actors will not talk directly to me during the play but the main character called Gary will at times talk to the whole audience.
 The actors will be in character at all times.

 I will need to be quiet while watching the show.